 Expanded Function Dental Auxiliary (EFDA) Certificate Program

-Students will develop self-evaluation skills, an understanding of the Ohio State Dental Board as they pertain to EFDAs, as well as professionalism and ethics in dentistry.
-At the completion of the program, students will be eligible to sit for the written and didactic EFDA board examination to become a fully registered EFDA.
+Students will also develop self-evaluation skills, an understanding of the Ohio State Dental Board Rules and Laws as they pertain to EFDAs, as well as professionalism and critical thinking in dentistry.
+At the completion of the program, students will be eligible to sit for the EFDA board examination to become a registered EFDA in the state of Ohio.

-- Determine and perform the appropriate steps for placing amalgam and composite restorations of all classifications, as well as finish and polish restorations.
+- Determine and perform the appropriate steps for placing amalgam and composite restorations of all classifications, as well as finishing and polishing restorations.

 - Identify and utilize appropriate methods of isolation in the placement of amalgam and composite restorations.

 - Apply ethical standards expected of a dental health professional in the delivery of restorative dentistry.